gabepettus/Responsive-Portfolio/README.md

-# Responsive-Portfolio
+# Basic-Portfolio
-This is an copy of my basic portfolio project updated to be media responsive
+Portfolio for Gabe Pettus
+Created Initially to pratice basic skills and to showcase growth.